 A stored procedure in SQL Server generally uses a RETURN statement to return values to the caller.
 These values are called return codes, and these are used to represent the execution status of a procedure.
 But, these return codes are of integer data type.
 So, we can only use the RETURN statement to return integer values.

-Now, to return a value of varchar data type, we have to use the OUTPUT parameter in the stored procedure.
+Now, to return a value of the varchar data type, we have to use the OUTPUT parameter in the stored procedure.
 An output parameter is one of the types of parameters available in a stored procedure.
-And it is used to send data from the procedure back to the caller or client.
+It is used to send data from the procedure back to the caller or client.

 Let’s understand the implementation of an OUTPUT parameter in a stored procedure with the help of an example.
-In the example, we are going to create a procedure that accepts an integer value and returns the cube of it.
+In the example, we will create a procedure that accepts an integer value and returns its cube.

 CREATE PROC usp_GetCube